 with decimal points and keepalive.

-who are keeping this technology alive
+Kudos to the neonixie-l folks who are keeping this technology alive

 with great web sites of tech and projects!